shivanijpatil/Karkhana-Assignment/README.md

 ## Introduction
-This is a company assignment given by Karkhana.io for  fronted role we have to clone the given image with add-to-cart functionality and many more...
+This is a company assignment given by Karkhana.io for the fronted role we have to clone the given image with add-to-cart functionality and many more...

 ## Assignment
 ![Gimber](./src/assets/assignment.png)